Why Are Linear Actuators So Expensive?

 Other cost factors to consider

 There are a variety of other factors that can drive actuator cost.
 Testing for example, is huge.
 Some manufacturers just receive their stock from the factory and ship it straight out.
-At Actuonix, we choose to test every single unit before it leaves our facility in Canada.
-This increases our cost and our quality.
+Quality manufacturers we choose to at least batch test, or even better, test every single unit before it leaves their facility.
+This does increase cost but helps achieve high quality and low failure rates.

 You can also expect to pay more for an actuator that has special ratings and certifications.
-Products with an IP rating or a RoHS certified for example will generally be more expensive than products that are not.
+Products with an IP rating, RoHS or other certifications will generally be more expensive than products that are not.
+Generally, the more specialized a product is, the more it will cost.

 Of course, profit is also a consideration.
 Businesses based in the US and Canada generally need to make a higher profit to support their operations than companies that sell directly from China.

-At Actuonix, every single model we sell is designed by our engineering team in Canada.
+Another point worthy of consideration is whether the actuator you're considering is an original product.
+Every single actuator we sell is designed by our engineering team in Canada.
 Each component is individually selected for compatibility and quality.
 All of our designs are unique from the motor housing to the shaft and internal workings.

-Many “manufacturers” have copied our products.
+Several manufacturers, including well known companies have copied our products.
 You can find products that look nearly identical to Actuonix actuators all over the internet.
-They bear a variety of names but all look largely the same.
+They bear a variety of names and might be black or silver, but all look largely the same.
+The one thing they all have in common is that they are a reverse-engineered copy of our original design.
+We encourage consumers to ask questions about this when considering an actuator purchase.

-There is a reason these products all look so similar.
-Most of these products were copied from our original design.
-Resellers who are purchasing and selling these actuators don’t bear the additional costs of designing and testing these actuators, and so they can offer copies of our products at a typically lower price point.
+Resellers who are purchasing these actuators wholesale from China don’t bear the additional costs of design and testing.
+This makes it possible for them to offer copies of our products at a typically lower price point.

 How to reduce your linear actuator cost

 Generally, yes.
 If you need a specialized actuator or linear servo, you’re likely going to pay more.
 That said, not all inexpensive actuators are low quality.
-We have found a balance of pricing and quality that has served our clients well for more than 15 years.
-For us, the key is in selecting the right internals, rigorously testing new models to ensure that they meet performance and longevity requirements, and testing stock before it ships.
+We have found a balance of pricing and quality that has served our clients well for 20 years.
+For us, the key is selecting the right internals, rigorously testing new models to ensure that they meet performance and longevity requirements, and testing stock before it ships.